aamatodev/Covering-TravellingSalesmanProblem/README.md

 ## Initial problem

 The specific problem targeted by this program is the following: an NGO has to plan vaccinations in a rural area :syringe:.
-People are willing to move to nearby villages within a certain number of kilometers (Delta) to get vaccines at specific hubs.
+People are willing to move to nearby villages within a certain number of kilometers ($Delta$) to get vaccines at specific hubs.

 The **rules** are:
 - Everybody must get vaccinated on site;
 - Nobody can be vaccinated over the Delta distance;
-- If there's distance (d) between village and hub, the vaccinated people are, in percentage, d/Delta;
+- If there's distance ($d$) between village and hub, the vaccinated people are, in percentage, d/Delta;
 - Villages population and villages distances are known;
-- The NGO receives a refund (r) for each vaccination;
+- The NGO receives a refund ($r$) for each vaccination;
-- The NGO pays a cost (c) for each kilometer;
+- The NGO pays a cost ($c$) for each kilometer;
 - The NGO must vaccinate at least 30% of all the people.

 **Objective**: find a path (closed loop) to get maximum profit.
 Refund and Cost must be set so that visiting all the villages is not the optimum.

-## Data, assumptions and defaults
+## Dataset, assumptions and defaults

 The data used are from [berlin52](https://github.com/pdrozdowski/TSPLib.Net/blob/5cb1449963fa56176c062ff806eb831dcbc07c54/TSPLIB95/tsp/berlin52.tsp), adapted to CSP by generating a casual population tuple, saved on the `population.txt` file.

 We assumed that:
 * Villages connections are represented by a [complete graph](https://en.wikipedia.org/wiki/Complete_graph) G=(N,A);
 * Distances between villages are [euclidean](https://en.wikipedia.org/wiki/Euclidean_distance);
 * Every village can be covered just once by itself or another village. *NOTE*: this way the result strongly depends on the order in which villages are visited.
 This is a wrong interpretation of the problem, used to simplify it.
-Consider to correct this problem;
+Consider to correct this issue.

-The default values are: c=1 unit/Km, r=5 unit/person, Delta=300 Km
+The default values are: $c$=1 unit/Km, $r$=5 unit/person, $Delta$=300 Km

 ## Usage